 As the buyer sifts through your items, she will set a price for each item she will take.
 This is the retail price the item will be sold for in the store.
 At the end, you can chose to receive a trade value (store credit) of 50% of your total retail value or take the cash for 30% of the retail value.
 On only one occasion have I found it worth it to take the cash.

 On this trip, I ended up trading a fair amount of what I brought in including: three dresses, two t-shirts, a pair of jeans, a cross-body bag, a pair of earrings, and two necklaces for a trade value of $68.
 Using my trade card, I purchased two light sweaters, a dress, a pair of shorts, a scarf, a necklace, and a pair of earrings, and still have $8 leftover on my trade card.
-It was definitely a cost effective way to keep building my spring and summer wardrobe.
+Buying used clothes is a process, but worth it if you have a strategy.

 If you’re struggling to pay off debt, ACCC can help.
 Schedule a free credit counseling session with us today.